raizel0213/Network-Utils/README.md

    cd network-utils
    ```

-2. **Install dependencies:**
+2. **(Optional) Install dnspython for advanced DNS features:**
    ```bash
    pip install -r requirements.txt
    ```
-   > The only external dependency is `dnspython`, which enables advanced DNS record queries.
-The toolkit will still function without it using Python's built-in `socket` library as a fallback.
+   > The only external dependency is `dnspython`, which enables full DNS record queries (MX, NS, TXT, etc.).
+The toolkit works without it using Python's built-in `socket` library as a fallback.

 3. **Run the application:**
    ```bash
    python main.py
    ```

+> **That's it.** No module imports to configure, no path issues.
+One file, one command.

 ### Optional System Tools